-Section 13-9 Deadly Force - Reporting Procedure
+Section 13-10 Deadly Force - Reporting Procedure

-- 1. Whenever officers use force resulting in a life threatening injury or death, the Police Chief or his designee will be notified immediately. - 2.
-The North East Police Department Criminal Investigator will conduct the investigation as directed by the Police Chief or his designee.
-The Police Chief or his designee, in his discretion, may elect to have an outside agency conduct the investigation. - 3.
+- 1. Officers shall immediately notify a First Line Supervisor when the use of deadly force results in a life threatening injury or death. - 2.
+A First Line Supervisor shall respond to the scene whenever an officer's use force results in a life threatening injury or death.
+The First Line Supervisor shall notify the Police Chief without unnecessary delay. - 3.
+The North East Police Department Criminal Investigator will conduct the investigation as assigned by the Police Chief or his/her designee.
+The Police Chief or his/her designee, in his/her discretion, may elect to have an outside agency conduct the investigation. - 4.
 In areas outside of the jurisdiction of the North East Police Department, the criminal investigation will be conducted by the law enforcement agency having jurisdiction.
-The North East Police Department criminal investigator will be assigned and act as a liaison with the investigating agency. - 4.
-Officers involved in a use of force or deadly force incident should refrain from discussing the incident with anyone other that the investigators assigned to conduct the criminal and administrative investigation of the incident, or selected counsel, until authorized by the Police Chief or his designee. - 5.
+The North East Police Department criminal investigator will be assigned and act as a liaison with the investigating agency. - Officers involved in a use of force or deadly force incident should refrain from discussing the incident with anyone other than the investigators assigned to conduct the criminal and administrative investigation of the incident, or selected counsel, until authorized by the Police Chief or his/her designee. - 6.
 Officers involved in deadly force incidents will be afforded their rights provided by law.
-Particular attention must be paid to ensure that involved personnel are allowed legal representation, should it be desired.
+Particular attention must be paid to ensure that involved personnel are allowed legal representation, should it be desired. - 7.
+All use of force reporting procedures in Section 13-8 shall be required.

-Section 13-10 Use of Force - Procedure for Reporting Injury to Arrestee
+Section 13-11 Use of Force - Procedure for Reporting Injury to Arrestee